abirajsa001/novalnet_payment/README.md

 This repository provides a [connect](https://docs.commercetools.com/connect) template for payment integration connector.
 This boilerplate code acts as a starting point for integration with external payment service provider.
 =======
 This repository provides a [connect](https://docs.commercetools.com/connect) template for payment integration connector.
-This boilerplate code acts as a starting point for integration with external payment service provider test.
+This boilerplate code acts as a starting point for integration with external payment service provider test test.

 ## Template Features